rchartra/NcCut/docs/source/usage.rst

 #.
 Repeat for as many transects as you'd like
 #.
 When done select the **Plot** button and a popup will appear with a plot of all transects and downloading options.

-    * You can select which transects you'd like to plot
-    * If using a NetCDF file you can select multiple variables and Z values you'd like to see your selected transects plotted from.
-    * If using a NetCDF file with a Z dimension you can plot an image of a single transect taken over all Z values of your dataset.
-To use this option only one transect can be selected.
-#.
-You can save the current plot to .PNG or .PDF formats.
-You can also save the currently selected data or the currently selected data over all Z variables to a JSON file (see the :ref:`Data Output <data_output>` section for more on how data is formatted).
-#.
-Click anywhere around the popup or the close button to dismiss plotting window.

 .. _transect_marker:

 Transect Marker